openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~

 You can also use etag information provided while you do HEAD on object
-and compare it with md5sum of the file on your FS.
+and compare it with md5sum of the file on your filesystem.

 <a name="what_now" />
 ## What now?